maiertech/coding-blog/content/notes/vscode/containers.md

 In this scenario you connect to a Codespaces container from your local VS Code using the
 [Visual Studio Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline)
 extension.
-This feels like a local VS Code experience minus any network latnecy issues.
+This feels like a local VS Code experience.
+Since all the heavy lifting is done in the cloud, even an underpowerd Macbook Air makes for a very good developing machine.

 ### Access Codespaces container via browser

 In this scneario you not only run your container in the cloud, but you also access it at https://github.com/codespaces via your browser.
 In this case VS Code runs inside your browser and replaces your local VS Code.
+This is suitable even for Chromebooks.

 ## vscode-dev-containers